The Slaughterman's Daughter

-The Slaughterman’s Daughter is the English-language title of Tikkun Ahar Hatzot (An After Midnight Prayer, תיקון אחר חצות), an “epic historical adventure novel” written in a “fabulist style” about a Jewish community in a provincial Belarusian town which “takes the reader through the corridors of power, people and history of 19th century Belarus".
+The Slaughterman’s Daughter, Hebrew title: Tikkun Ahar Hatzot (An After Midnight Prayer, תיקון אחר חצות), is an “epic historical adventure novel” written in a “fabulist style” about a Jewish community in a provincial Belarusian town which “takes the reader through the corridors of power, people and history of 19th century Belarus".
+Superficially it may also be described as a picaresque novel.

 It was written by Israeli writer Yaniv Iczkovits in Hebrew and first published in Jerusalem in 2015.
 It was translated into English by Orr Scharf and first published as such in 2020.

 Plot

-It is 1894, and many Jews are emigrating from the Russian Empire to the United States, Germany, and Palestine; the story is set in motion by one husband and father who abandons his family.

-The townsfolk of Motal, a Belarusian town in the Pale of Settlement, are shocked when Fanny Keismann - devoted wife, mother of five, and celebrated cheese-maker - leaves her home and vanishes into the night.
-Such behavior was fairly common for men but never before had a woman done so.
-Fanny's reputation indicated she might be capable of unconventional deeds.
-Thus do the events of the story unfold.